 It's hard to diagnose giardia in dogs for a couple reasons.

-First because the symptoms are not unique and aren't necessarily constant.
+Since the symptoms of giardia are not unique and aren't necessarily constant, a dog can have it for years without discovery.

 Here are the symptoms: